-Unless a person is licensed under section 147B.02, subdivision 5 or 6, each licensee is required to meet the NCCAOM professional development activity requirements to maintain NCCAOM certification.
+Unless a person is licensed under section 147B.02, subdivision 6, each licensee is required to meet the NCCAOM professional development activity requirements to maintain NCCAOM certification.
 These requirements may be met through a board approved continuing education program.

 The board shall approve a continuing education program if the program meets the following requirements: